zhaoxinf/FANzhaoxin666.github.io/index.md

 + 2020.10-2021.06, working as a research intern in **Bytedance Inc**.
 6D object pose estimation.
 + 2020.05-2020.06，working as a research intern in **DeepGLint**.
 Vision based diagnose.
 + 2021.12-now,  Joint PhD student at **Carnegie Mellon University**.
 Computer Science.
-+ 2019.9-now,PhD student at **Renmin University of China**.
-Computer Science.
-+ 2015.7-2019.7, bachelor student at  **China University of Petroleum, Beijing**.
++ 2015.7-2019.7, undergraduate student at  **China University of Petroleum, Beijing**.
 Geophysics

 ## News
 + A paper is accepted to ACM computing Surveys.
 The best ACM journal.
 IF:10.282